awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_set_external_source.md

 A value that specifies whether Secure Socket Layer \(SSL\) encryption is used on the replication connection\.
 1 specifies to use SSL encryption, 0 specifies to not use encryption\.
 The default is 0\.
 The `MASTER_SSL_VERIFY_SERVER_CERT` option isn't supported\.
 This option is set to 0, which means that the connection is encrypted, but the certificates aren't verified\.

-## Usage notes<a name="mysql_rds_set_external_master-usage-notes"></a>
+## Usage notes<a name="mysql_rds_set_external_source-usage-notes"></a>

- The master user must run the `mysql.rds_set_external_master` procedure\.
+ The master user must run the `mysql.rds_set_external_source` procedure\.
 This procedure must be run on the MySQL DB instance to be configured as the read replica of a MySQL instance running external to Amazon RDS\.

- Before you run `mysql.rds_set_external_master`, you must configure the instance of MySQL running external to Amazon RDS to be a source database instance\.
+ Before you run `mysql.rds_set_external_source`, you must configure the instance of MySQL running external to Amazon RDS to be a source database instance\.
 To connect to the MySQL instance running external to Amazon RDS, you must specify `replication_user_name` and `replication_user_password` values that indicate a replication user that has `REPLICATION CLIENT` and `REPLICATION SLAVE` permissions on the external instance of MySQL\.

 **To configure an external instance of MySQL as a source database instance**